Tinkerforge/doc/source/Hardware/Bricklets/IO4.rst

    :scale: 100 %
    :alt: Brickv view of the IO4 Bricklet
    :align: center
+   :target: ../../_images/Bricklets/io4_brickv.jpg

 Click on the IO4 Bricklet tab.
-First you can change the "Debounce Period", it is the time in ms ...
-TODO
+First you can change the "Debounce Period", it is the period for interrupt callbacks.
+For example: If you set this value to 100, you will get interrupts maximal every 100ms.
+This is necessary if something that bounces is connected to the IO4 Bricklet, such as a button.
+You can test the optimal value in the Brick Viewer such that you can use this value later in your own program.

-Below you can configure each pin as input/output and in case of an input pin the pullup option.
+Below the debounce period configuration you can configure the pins.
+Each pin can be configured as input/output and in case of an input pin the pullup option.
 Simply choose a port and a pin configure the direction and value and press save.
 The current state is depicted in the tabular below.